AB Foods denies avoiding tax in Zambia

 "None of (AB Foods') arguments seem to stack up or tell the whole story," said Chris Jordan on Sunday, a co-author of the report which concluded a year-long investigation.

-Tax avoidance by corporations legally channelling profits between international subsidiaries, a mechanism known as transfer pricing, has become a hot political issue with firms like Starbucks (SBUX.O), Google (GOOG.O) and Amazon (AMZN.O) facing protests and political pressure.
+Tax avoidance by corporations legally channeling profits between international subsidiaries, a mechanism known as transfer pricing, has become a hot political issue with firms like Starbucks, Google and Amazon facing protests and political pressure.